brooklynrail/brooklynrail-platform/content/events/2020/11/natalie-frank-with-jason-rosenfeld.md

 ---
-title: Natalie Frank with Jason Rosenfeld
+title: Natalie Frank with Phong H. Bui
-summary: Artist Natalie Frank will be in conversation with Rail Editor-at-Large Jason Rosenfeld.
+summary: Artist Natalie Frank will be in conversation with Rail publisher and artistic director Phong H. Bui.
 We'll conclude with a poetry reading from Cheena Marie Lo.
 people:
   - person: natalie-frank
     event_bio: Natalie Frank explores contemporary discourse on feminism, sexuality,